Is there any evidence that cupping therapy relieves fibromyalgia pain?

 Answers from Brent A. Bauer, M.D.

-Cupping therapy involves heating the air inside a glass cup, which removes some of the air from the cup.
-The cup is then quickly placed on the skin, and the resulting vacuum pulls the skin part of the way into the cup.
+The resulting suction pulls the skin part of the way into the cup.
 The cup may be left in place for several minutes and then removed, leaving behind a bright red, circular welt.
 In wet cupping, the skin is pricked with a needle before the cup is placed.

 So while some of the available studies do suggest a possible role for cupping in treating fibromyalgia, the definitive answer to its actual role will have to wait for larger and more rigorous studies to be completed.